nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

     Expected: The patient named `Bob` will not be added to the list.

     1. **Test case:** `add patient /ic S6699999N /p 81234567 /b AB+ /n Alice /rm High Blood Pressure`
-    Expected: The program will prompt the user for missing DOB
+    Expected: The program will prompt the user for missing DOB.
-    Continuation: `20/20/2020` (or any invalid date)
+    Continuation: `20/20/2020` (or any invalid date)  .
     Expected: An error message will be shown indicating that the input is invalid.
     The program will continue to prompt the user for missing DOB.

     1. **Test case:** `add patient /ic S6699999N /p 81234567 /b AB+ /n Alice /rm High Blood Pressure`
       Expected: The program will prompt the user for missing DOB
       Continuation: `20/2/2020`
+      Expected: The program will prompt the user for confirmation before saving the inputs.
+      Continuation: `y`
       Expected: A new patient named `Alice` will be added to the list.

     1. **Test case:** `add patient /ic S9888888G /n Eve`